-The Four Cs MAT fully recognises the responsibility it has under section 157 of the Education Act 2002 to have arrangements in place to safeguard and promote the welfare of children.
+Fulbridge Academy fully recognises the responsibility it has under section 175 of the Education Act 2002 (as amended) Apprenticeships,

+Skills, Children and Learning Act 2009 to have arrangements in place to safeguard and promote the welfare of children.

-This responsibility is more fully explained in the statutory guidance for schools and colleges 'Keeping Children Safe in Education' (September 2020).
+This responsibility is more fully explained in the statutory guidance for schools in 'Keeping Children Safe in Education' (September 2023).
 All staff must be made aware of their duties and responsibilities under part one of this document, which are set out below.

-Staff should read the above document together with Annex B of 'Keeping Children Safe in Education' (September 2021) and 'What to do if you're worried a child is being abused: Advice for practitioners' (March 2015) if they are working directly with children.
-For those staff who do not work directly with children or where English is a second language, Annex A can be issued instead but this is a matter for the Trust to decide.
+Staff should read the above document together with Annex B of 'Keeping Children Safe in Education' if they are working directly with children.
+For those staff who do not work directly with children or where English is a second language, Annex A can be issued instead but this is a matter for the Academy to decide.